kohirens/tmpltoapp/docs/development-log.md

   ```
   7z e archive.zip
   ```
-  The documentation stats "extracts all files from archive archive.zip to the current directory."
+  The documentation stats "extracts all files from archive.zip to the current directory."
 * Since the template should be the only object at the root of the `archive.zip`; the program would have to work in the `cache/templates/`